Have you ever wondered how we see things the way we do?

 Because of the ease with which we rely on these perceptual processes, we tend to overlook the complexity behind visual information processing.

-Visual processing describes the way our brain processes visual information.
+Visual perception refers to the way our brain processes visual information.

-The examples of visual processing in everyday life are endless, from taking in information through reading text, our computer screens, sporting games, facial cues, and social interactions.
+The examples of visual processing and application of visual perceptual skills in everyday life are endless, from taking in information through reading text, our computer screens, sporting games, facial cues, and social interactions.

 And of course, as we humans are all different when it comes to our brain function, vision, and auditory processing or hearing, we must consider that information processing lives on a spectrum.